 In addition, Musical Theatre majors often participate in MUSKET shows (student-produced musicals), Basement Arts shows, Gilbert and Sullivan Society operettas, faculty-directed plays, and productions by the Ann Arbor Civic Theatre as well as the Michigan Opera Theatre.
 The University is also affiliated with the Purple Rose Theatre in Chelsea, Michigan, headed by actor Jeff Daniels.

 A particular strength of the U-M is the variety of theatres in which students perform, ranging from an intimate arena theatre to a modern, 1,300-seat theatre with a proscenium stage.

 The Musical Theatre faculty encourages students who show aptitude to pursue other areas of interest, such as composition, stage direction, choreography and the writing of lyrics and librettos.
 In addition, students need to learn as much as possible about backstage areas of production.
 You will have many opportunities to learn technical theatre skills, such as painting, scene design, costuming, makeup and property construction.
 You may also serve as an assistant to a director.

 No single route is followed by graduates of the Musical Theatre Department.
 Many pursue careers in New York City or Los Angeles; some go on to graduate study, while others work in not-for-profit theatres or in television.
 A major advantage of the degree is the Senior Showcase, in which graduating seniors present scenes and songs for agents and casting directors in New York City.

-The Musical Theatre Department is dedicated to maintaining ties with the professional theatre community.
+We maintain extensive ties with the professional theatre community.
 As a student at Michigan, you will meet many people with active and important careers in the field.
 Guests have included: